moritzschaefer/moritzschaefer.github.io/_posts/2019-05-19-dont-use-neo.md

 icon: icon-default
 ---

+Edit (2021-01-24):

+The website has recently been updated and bone is mentioned on the front page now.
+Again, thanks for the great work to all the people involved in the project.

 It's been quite a while that I started to use a keyboard layout that wasn't designed to optimize the use of typewriters, but instead, to best fit today's needs for writing on a keyboard: [Neo](https://neo-layout.org/ "Neo").

 > The positions of the letters are not only optimized for German letter frequency, but also for typical groups of two or three letters.